 I initially tried the Mares Razor longfins, but found them too pliant.
 A stiffer blade suits me better, as I’ll end up churning water with flexible fins.
-The Cressi 2000 HF is stiff enough without being terribly expensive.
+The Cressi 2000 HF is stiff enough without being terribly expensive—but given that a good pair of fins will last for a few years of heavy use, just go for what’s best!

 Descending at Airport Beach, Maui.

-I’ve been using the same Cressis ever since, and have not had a single reason to dislike them.
 I sometimes think an even stiffer fin—carbon fibre, for example—would suit me even better.
-But given the reasonable cost for the 2000 HF, and no discerning reason beyond “maybe it’d be better”, I’ll stick with what I have.
+But given that I have no discerning reason beyond “maybe it’d be better”, I’ll stick with what I have.

 Equalising on descent in our “Blue Dive”, Hawai'i.